dhutapratama/docs/middleware.md

 <a name="assigning-middleware-to-routes"></a>
 ### Assigning Middleware To Routes

 If you would like to assign middleware to specific routes, you should first assign the middleware a key in your application's `app/Http/Kernel.php` file.
-By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Laravel.
+By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Lets.
 You may add your own middleware to this list and assign it a key of your choosing:

     // Within App\Http\Kernel class...